rahulpokharna/AutoCamera/README.md

 This will take care of the dependencies that are needed.

 The program will be based in Python 3.4, as that is the version I am currently running.
-Some additional python packages needed are the Astral package, to take care of sunrise and sunset times.
+Some additional python packages are needed.
+The first one needed is the Astral package, to take care of sunrise and sunset times.
-This can be installed with ` sudo pip3 install astral` The next package needed will be datetime, to take care of the format and retrieval of dates and times.
+This can be installed with ` sudo pip3 install astral`.
+ The next package needed will be datetime, to take care of the format and retrieval of dates and times.
- This can be installed with `sudo pip3 install datetime`
+ This can be installed with `sudo pip3 install datetime`.

 The rest of the program should run without additional packages.